jahidrazan/DWH-Description/README.md

-# Data Analyst Nanodegree: Projects Overview
+# Fixami Datwarehouse in BigQuery: Table Overview

 ## 1. [Products and Stocks](link)